-To approve a draft Statement of Licensing Policy for recommendation to the Council for adoption.
+To adopt the Statement of Licensing Policy.

-2. RECOMMENDED: That:-
+2. RECOMMENDED: That the Council:

-- (1) Having considered the responses to the consultation exercise undertaken by the Council the draft Statement of Licensing Policy approved by the Committee be recommended to full Council for adoption. - (2) An appropriate form of wording for the Council resolution would be: "The Council: - (1) adopts the Statement of Licensing Policy attached to the report to come into effect immediately following the expiry of the current Policy; and - (2) directs that the OD-LD publishes the Statement in accordance with section 5 Licensing Act 2003."
+- (1) adopts the Statement of Licensing Policy attached to this report to come into effect immediately following the expiry of the current Policy; and - (2) directs that the Operational Director Legal and Democratic Services publishes the Statement in accordance with section 5 Licensing Act 2003.